What is self-hosting

 Self-hosting vs cloud

-Self-hosted version has the same features as the cloud version (although cloud users gets a bit faster than the self-hosted ones).
+Self-hosted version has the same features as the cloud version (although cloud users get a bit faster than the self-hosted ones).
 Some features may require additional configuration or external dependencies to work correctly (email, search etc), or may be limited in scope (file previews).

 Can't decide between cloud and self-hosted?
 Here's a detailed self-hosting vs cloud breakdown here.